 As a coach this also helps George assess team members’ level of skill, expertise and motivation.
 The second step is good communication, clearly stating his role and goals as a coach along with what the team wants and needs to achieve.

-He also constantly evaluates his role, performance, content relevance and evaluation methods, even to the point where he regularly asks himself if he is the right fit for the team and if coaching is still the best use of his skills and talents.
+He also constantly evaluates his role, performance, content relevance and evaluation methods, even to the point where he regularly asks himself if he is the right fit for the team and if coaching is still the best use of his leadership skills and talents.

 Avoid these coaching pitfalls